 - What is not documented does not exist.
 Documentation is therefore required.

 - This also explicitly applies to proof of conformity and not just proof of non-conformities.
-A neutral third party must be able to understand what auditors have checked and how they reached their output.
+A neutral third party must be able to understand what auditors have checked and how they reached their results.

 - The evidence usually relates to records, e.g., test reports, incoming goods inspections, review logs, etc. These must be identifiable.